ChewyDinosaur/tweeter/README.md

 [You can view a Heroku hosted version of the app here.](https://frozen-ravine-43182.herokuapp.com/)

-Users are able to like tweets, and submit new tweets and will be assigned a random name, handle and avatar when doing so.
+Users are able to submit new tweets and will be assigned a random name, handle and avatar when doing so.
+Users can also "like" other tweets.

 ![Tweeter App](https://github.com/ChewyDinosaur/tweeter/blob/master/docs/app.gif)